TedHusted/awake/awake.md/awake.md

 The hologram projectors display a collage of flags, including the United States, China, Russia, France, the United Kingdom, and others.

 Idisi: Recent briefings for a dozen nations mention that Cháoxiǎn is automating more jobs to reduce costs.
 We have also intercepted reports from Cháoxiǎn that the black market is trafficking in more and more illicit technology.
-Combined with other intelligence, we feel that there is an 85% chance that Omnibots are supplying them with contraband.
+Combined with other intelligence, we feel that there is an 85% chance that Omnibots are creating the automated workers.

 Phoebe: If they are, would the government know?